-The Standard claim was staked by professional staker and is registered in the Lillooet Mining Division of British Columbia.
+The Standard claim was staked by a professional staker and is registered in the Lillooet Mining Division of British Columbia.
 The claim was then sold to Standard Capital Corporation, of Surrey, B.C., who own the claim outright.
-Mineral tenure is secure for one year from the date of staking as described below
+Mineral tenure is secure for one year from the date of staking as described below.

-Claim Name Tenure No. ${\it Units}$ Expiry Dat e Standa rd 36793 3 18 February 24, 2004
+Claim Name Tenure No. Units Expiry Date Standard 367933 18 February 24, 2006

-Regional patterns of metal zonation across the eastern flank of the Coast Plutonic Complex divide the camp into gold rich and silver rich deposits related to the proximity with the central plutons (bodies of medium to course-grained igneous rock that formed beneath the surface due to the solidification of magma).
+Regional patterns of metal zonation across the eastern flank of the Coast Plutonic Complex divide the camp into gold rich and silver rich deposits related to the proximity with the central plutons (bodies of medium to coursegrained igneous rock that formed beneath the surface due to the solidification of magma).
 'Congress type' mineralization, represented by low gold-silver ratios and antimony rich ores, developed distal to coast granitic intrusives in shear zones and Tertiary porphyry dykes.
-Mineralization at the Bralorne and Pioneer mines consists of gold and arsenopyrite bearing quartz veins filling in echelon tension fractures in the Bralorne diorite (a group of course-grained igneous rocks intermediate in composition between acidic and basic) and Pioneer greenstones.
 The Standard property is located in a transition zone between gold-arsenic rich and silver-antimony rich zones.
-Although economic mineralization has not yet been identified on the property, rock samples from the Waterloo showing show multielement anomalies and significant gold values to warrant further investigation.
+Although economic mineralization has not yet been identified on the property, rock samples from the Waterloo show multielement anomalies and significant gold values to warrant further investigation.